wagabooga/one-html-page/notes.md

 first, get a spinner to pop up on a page figure out coloring and positioning and animation create new spinner for display

+change the display of the page to be reactive, maybe even mobile friendly (later TODO?) try to get an animated spinner